dotnet/docs-maui/docs/platform-integration/device-media/text-to-speech.md

 ---
 title: "Text-to-Speech"
-description: "Learn how to use the .NET MAUI TextToSpeech class, which enables an application utilize the built in text-to-speech engines to speak back text from the device." ms.date: 05/23/2022
+description: "Learn how to use the .NET MAUI ITextToSpeech interface, which enables an application utilize the built in text-to-speech engines to speak back text from the device." ms.date: 09/02/2022
 no-loc: ["Microsoft.Maui", "Microsoft.Maui.Media", "TextToSpeech"]
 ---

 # Text-to-Speech

 This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) `ITextToSpeech` interface.
 This interface enables an application to utilize the built-in text-to-speech engines to speak back text from the device.
 You can also use it to query for available languages.
-The `ITextToSpeech` interface is exposed through the `TextToSpeech.Default` property.

-The `TextToSpeech` and `ITextToSpeech` types are available in the `Microsoft.Maui.Media` namespace.
+The default implementation of the `ITextToSpeech` interface is available through the `TextToSpeech.Default` property.
+Both the `ITextToSpeech` interface and `TextToSpeech` class are contained in the `Microsoft.Maui.Media` namespace.

 ## Using Text-to-Speech